kurtbruns/quaternion/README.md

 # Quaternion

 A Python class for demonstrating the use of quaternions for 3D rotations.
-See the implementation in the `src/quaternion.py` file and the demos which are discussed below.
+The main event is the implementation of the `Quaternion` class in the `src/quaternion.py` file.
+There are also some demos which are discussed below.

-To see how this class is implemented see [this video](https://youtu.be/hgmLSnVuvcY).
+This repository is a companion to [this video](https://youtu.be/hgmLSnVuvcY) which explains the implementation of the `Quaternion` class and the demos contained in this repository.

 ## Installation